chandreshraghuwanshi123456-jpg/hospital_patient_project_prediction_vercal/README.md

 data.json: Local storage for patient records (demonstrating CRUD functionality).

 🙏 Acknowledgments
-Special thanks to my instructors at Sherians Coding School, [Name 1] and [Name 2], for the training and support in building production-ready AI applications.
+Special thanks to my instructors at Sherians Coding School, Tanishq Vyas and Akarsh Vyas, for the training and support in building production-ready AI applications.